This is Barb, webmistress of this website Discover Southern Ontario

 Anyway, I digress.

-During our visit to Iceland a meal of fish & chips cost us 3000 ISK or about $40.00 Canadian dollars.
-A nice steak or pork dinner with coffee and dessert could easily cost $80 - $90 Canadian.
+During our visit to Iceland a meal of fish & chips cost us 3000 ISK or about $36.00 Canadian dollars.
+A nice steak or pork dinner with coffee and dessert could easily cost $80 - $90 Canadian dollars per person.

-Living in Canada, we are used to the cost of eating out to be pretty affordable, so the prices of food was a shock to us.
+Living in Canada, we are used to the cost of eating out to be affordable, so the cost of eating out can be a shock for foreign tourists.

 We also took a box of 60 granola bars which we had for breakfast most days ... see paragraph below.